12 Coronavirus Symptoms Everyone Should Watch for

 A global concern

-As of March 12, the new coronavirus has infected close to 130,000 people worldwide and a clearer picture of the constellation of symptoms caused by the virus—the infection is now called Covid-19—is starting to emerge.
-According to the Centers for Disease Control and Prevention (CDC), confirmed illnesses of coronavirus, also called Covid-19, have ranged from very mild to severe with some even fatal.
+As of May 11, the new coronavirus has infected more than 4 million people worldwide and every day it seems, experts are learning more about the symptoms of what is now called Covid-19.
+According to the Centers for Disease Control and Prevention (CDC), confirmed illnesses of Covid-19 have ranged from very mild to severe with some even fatal.
+The Centers also recently added more symptoms to the list.

 Most of the cases—about 80 percent—are mild, says Robert Glatter, MD, an emergency physician with Lenox Hill Hospital in New York City.
-But the symptoms are also very “nonspecific,” adds Nestor Sosa, MD, chief of infectious diseases at the University of New Mexico School of Medicine in Albuquerque.
+And many of the symptoms are also very “nonspecific,” adds Nestor Sosa, MD, chief of infectious diseases at the University of New Mexico School of Medicine in Albuquerque.
 That means they could easily be caused by other respiratory illnesses, like a cold or the flu.

 The three most common symptoms seem to be fever, cough, and shortness of breath.
 Here’s more on each of those—plus other, less common symptoms.

 The most common symptom of coronavirus by far seems to be a fever.
 A CDC report says that 77 percent to 98 percent of people hospitalized with the virus have an elevated temperature.
 And another analysis reports that the fever is typically 100.4 degrees Fahrenheit or higher, sometimes with chills.
-(This explains why fevers can cause chills.)
 One note: A fever may or may not be the first symptom reported.
 About 44 percent of more than 1,000 patients hospitalized with coronavirus in China had a fever when they first arrived at a healthcare facility, reports a study in the New England Journal of Medicine.
 That number rose to almost 89 percent after they were hospitalized.
+Fatigue has also been a common symptom, with the World Health Organization (WHO) estimating this affects 38.1 percent of patients.
+And night sweats have been described by some patients and are a sign of fever during the night.

 A second common symptom is a cough, affecting between 46 percent and 82 percent of patients in the hospital, according to the CDC.
 Although cough is a fairly widespread symptom, one distinguishing feature of this one is that it’s usually dry, says Dr. Sosa.
 The CDC believes that Covid-19 mostly spreads through respiratory droplets among people who are in close proximity to one another (within about six feet).
 That makes it imperative that people with symptoms cough (or sneeze) into a tissue or the crook of their arm, not their hands, advises the American Academy of Family Physicians (AAFP).